15 Afrocentric Wall Art Ideas for a Modern Living Room

 Some words have been carried for centuries because they are simply true.
 “She is clothed in strength and dignity.”
 Words like these, set in clean elegant typography alongside a Black female portrait in warm terracotta tones, create wall art that feels both spiritually grounding and visually beautiful.

-This three-piece framed set combines scripture and wisdom text with afrocentric portrait art — making it one of the most meaningful options on this list for a living room that wants to feel both curated and deeply intentional.
+This three-piece framed set combines scripture and wisdom text with afrocentric portrait art — one of the most meaningful options on the list for a living room that wants to feel curated and deeply intentional.

-Styling tip: This set works beautifully in a bedroom, reading nook, or any space where you want to feel grounded.
+Styling tip: works beautifully in a bedroom, reading nook, or any space where you want to feel grounded.
 The warm terracotta and cream palette pairs perfectly with natural wood furniture.

 9. Woven Seagrass Basket Wall Arrangement